Rolwaling and Lapche valley

 Permits and Entrance feee for Rolwaling and Lapche Trek

-Many Say that Rolwaling Doesn’t need restricted Trekking Permits.
+Many say that Rolwaling doesn’t need restricted trekking permits.
 Is it true?

-Within the Gaurishankar conservation area, Bigu Rural Municipality (All areas of ward number 1) and Gaurishankar Rural Municipality (All areas of ward Number 9) required restricted trekking permits.
-Lapche valley lies inside Gaurishankar rural municipality and Lama Bagar of Rolwaling lies inside Bigu Rural Municipality.
+Within the Gaurishankar conservation area, Bigu Rural Municipality (all areas of ward number 1) and Gaurishankar Rural Municipality (all areas of ward number 9) required restricted trekking permits.
+Lapche Valley lies inside Gaurishankar Rural Municipality, and Lama Bagar of Rolwaling lies inside Bigu Rural Municipality.

-Trekking in Rolwaling require following permits:
+Trekking in Rolwaling requires the following permits:

 S.No Trekking Areas Permits